|

 Tennis Lessons

 Gordon Verge is a qualified instructor.
-Please call Gordon at 250-248-7359 for single or group rates.
+Call Gordon at 250-594-2000 for single or group rates.

 Parking